Get alerts of updates about «Long-tailed silverfish»

 Life cycle, habitat and behaviour

 In Norway, long-tailed silverfish are only found indoors and can be observed all year round.
-They are found in buildings all over the country, often in modern apartments.
+They are found in buildings all over the country, often in modern apartments (3).
 They are omnivorous, and even small amounts of breadcrumbs, flour, leftovers, dead insects, dry leaves or other organic material are enough to support a population.
-Adult individuals can survive for a long time without food and can eat simple material such as paper or wallpaper.
-However, full development from nymph to adult requires a more varied diet.
+Adult individuals can survive for a long time without food (4) and can eat simple material such as paper or wallpaper (5).
+However, full development from nymph to adult requires a more varied diet (unpublished data).
 Development time depends on the temperature and can range from 18 months to 3 years (Figure 5).
 Once mature, adults can live for a long time and produce about 50 eggs per year.
 Long-tailed silverfish are nocturnal and are often only spotted when lights are turned on.
-They thrive best in high humidity, but they also cope with drier environments and can be found in rooms without running water or drains.
+They thrive best in high humidity, but they also cope with drier environments and can be found in rooms without running water or drains (2;3).
 Both adults and nymphs are sensitive to low and high temperatures.
-Development and activity are severely hindered at temperatures below 16 °C and stop completely at 11 °C. Temperatures above 26 °C limit their lifetime and they will only survive for a few hours at temperatures above 40 °C.
+Development and activity are severely hindered at temperatures below 16 °C and stop completely at 11 °C (4).
+Temperatures above 26 °C limit their lifetime and they will only survive for a few hours at temperatures above 40 °C (4).

 Under normal conditions, long-tailed silverfish cause minimal material damage.
-However, they are considered to be pests because many find them bothersome.
-Museum objects, stamp collections, fabrics made of cotton, linen or other plant materials, and old books can be destroyed if long-tailed silverfish are allowed to develop freely.
+However, they are considered to be pests because many find them bothersome (3).
+Museum objects, stamp collections, fabrics made of cotton, linen or other plant materials, and old books can be destroyed if long-tailed silverfish are allowed to develop freely (6).
 Therefore, museums, historical collections and libraries should be extra vigilant.
 Long-tailed silverfish can be difficult to eradicate.
-In many cases, a small number of long-tailed silverfish may have to be tolerated, just like brown carpet beetles or silverfish.
-However, the number of individuals should be kept in check using the following measures or they will multiply if nothing is done.
+In many cases, a small number of long-tailed silverfish may have to be tolerated for a period of time, just like brown carpet beetles or silverfish.
+However, the number of individuals should be kept in check using toxic bait and other measures or they will multiply if nothing is done.

 How to resolve long-tailed silverfish problems?

-Detection and mapping: Suspected cases of long-tailed silverfish must be confirmed by species determination.
-Bathrooms, kitchens and laundry rooms are prime spots for long-tailed silverfish.
+Detection: Suspected cases of long-tailed silverfish must be confirmed by species determination.
+Bathrooms, kitchens and laundry rooms are prime spots for long-tailed silverfish (2;5;7).
 They hide behind skirting boards, in sockets, under door thresholds or in recess boxes for lights, cables and pipes.
 Set out small glue traps for a few weeks to catch individuals for species determination.
 If the building has several units, e.g. apartments it makes sense to check the entire building.
 Set traps in prime spots throughout the building to get an overview of the situation.

 Restrict freedom of movement: Once long-tailed silverfish have settled, they spread easily.
 They are small and flat and can wander between rooms and squeeze through tiny gaps, using plumbing, air ducts and cable ducts as pathways.
 By grouting and sealing cracks, pipe and cable ducts, and adding fine mesh on air ducts, they find it harder to seek out favourable conditions and shelter.